 - Numerous fighters do this in Dragon Ball Z after a brutal battle.

-- Not the shoulder but used the same way, classic Resident Evil installments had the protagonists hold their abdomens if they were weak (and weaker still meant that they would also limp a little).
+- Not the shoulder but used the same way, classic Resident Evil installments had the protagonists hold their abdomens if they were weak (and when close to dying they would limp very slowly).